-One of the main reasons people lose sleep or consider changing their mattress is back pain.
-Too often, a poor mattress is the cause of a restless night’s sleep.
-Whether it is tossing and turning due to inadequate lumbar support, or a sore back in the morning, an ill-fitting mattress makes a sleeper miserable.
+Back pain ranks among the main reasons people lose sleep or consider changing their mattress.
+Too often, a poor mattress leads to a restless night’s sleep.
+More importantly, it leads to a long and sluggish day ahead.
+Whether you’re tossing and turning from inadequate lumbar support or trying to deal with a sore back in the morning, an ill-suited mattress makes a sleeper miserable.

 Memory foam offers more consistent support

-All parts of the sleeper’s body that touch the sleep surface are supported equally with memory foam.
-And the physical structure of memory foam cells means that this support is consistent over time.
+With memory foam, all parts of the sleeper’s body that touch the bed surface are supported equally.
 The physical structure of memory foam cells means that this support is consistent over time.

-It doesn’t experience wear like a coiled spring.
-This is another reason that spinal support is more even for longer with memory foam.
+The physical structure of memory foam cells means that this support remains consistent over time.
+It doesn’t experience wear and like a coiled spring.
+This is another reason why spinal support stays aligned for longer with memory foam.

-Has your partner ever woken you when getting out of bed?
-Or when they rolled over?
-Depending on what stage of the sleep cycle they are in, or if they are simply a light sleeper, even negligible movement can wake a person up on an innerspring mattress.
+Has your partner ever woken you up by rolling over or getting out of bed?
+Depending on what stage of the sleep cycle you’re in, or if you are simply a light sleeper, even negligible movement can disturb your slumber on an innerspring mattress.
 Springs transfer motion.
-Traditional mattress manufacturers have made improvements to this problem in recent years.
-But memory foam mattresses are better at absorbing motion.
+Traditional mattress manufacturers have made improvements to this problem in recent years by better isolating spring networks, but memory foam mattresses remain far superior at absorbing motion.

-Good motion isolation means movement on one side of the bed shouldn’t be felt on the other side.
-For couples who get up (or got to bed) at different times, adequate, consistent motion isolation is a breath of fresh air after years on an innerspring mattress.
+Good motion isolation means movement on one side of the bed shouldn’t be felt on the other.
+For couples who go to bed or get up at different times, the switch to a memory foam mattress can feel like a breath of fresh air after years on an innerspring bed set.

 Other benefits of memory foam mattresses

-In addition to reducing pain, providing a more even sleep surface, confounding motion isolation, and saving you money, there are other benefits to memory foam mattresses.
+In addition to reducing pain, providing a more even sleep surface, increasing motion isolation, and saving you money, there are still other benefits to memory foam mattresses.
 For example, they’ll look newer for longer.
-Innerspring mattresses that sag can be a real embarrassment within a few years.
+Innerspring mattresses that sag can be a real eyesore within a few years.
 Memory foam mattresses, on the other hand, retain their shape and look great for years.
-Also, memory foam mattresses have a reputation for needing less rotation.
-While many innerspring mattress companies recommend rotating their products every two months, memory foam brands often see six months as the sensible benchmark.
+Also, memory foam mattresses have a reputation for needing to be rotated less often.
+While many innerspring mattress companies recommend rotating their products every two months, memory foam brands often list six months as the sensible benchmark.